hashicorp/packer/CONTRIBUTING.md

 If you have never worked with Go before, you will have to complete the following steps in order to be able to compile and test Packer.

-1. Install Go.
-Make sure the Go version is at least Go 1.4.
-Packer will not work with anything less than Go 1.4.
-On a Mac, you can `brew install go` to install Go 1.4.
+1. [Download](https://golang.org/dl) and install Go.
+Make sure your Go version is at least Go 1.5.
+Packer _may_ work with older versions of Go but these are not supported.

 2. Set and export the `GOPATH` environment variable and update your `PATH`.
 For example, you can add to your `.bash_profile`.
+If you're using Go 1.5 also set `GO15VENDOREXPERIMENT`.
+This is not necessary for Go 1.6 and up.

     ```
     export GOPATH=$HOME/Documents/golang
+    export GO15VENDOREXPERIMENT=1
     export PATH=$PATH:$GOPATH/bin
     ```

-3. Install and build `gox` with

-    ```
-    go get github.com/mitchellh/gox
-    cd $GOPATH/src/github.com/mitchellh/gox
-    go build
-    ```

-4. Download the Packer source (and its dependencies) by running `go get github.com/mitchellh/packer`.
+3. Download the Packer source (and its dependencies) by running `go get github.com/mitchellh/packer`.
 This will download the Packer source to `$GOPATH/src/github.com/mitchellh/packer`.

+4. When working on packer `cd $GOPATH/src/github.com/mitchellh/packer` so you can run make and easily access other files.

 5. Make your changes to the Packer source.
-You can run `make` from the main source directory to recompile all the binaries.
+You can run `make` in `$GOPATH/src/github.com/mitchellh/packer` to run tests and build the packer binary.
 Any compilation errors will be shown when the binaries are rebuilding.

-6. Test your changes by running `make test` and then running `$GOPATH/src/github.com/mitchellh/packer/bin/packer` to build a machine.
+6. After running `make` successfully, use `$GOPATH/src/github.com/mitchellh/packer/bin/packer` to build a machine and verify your changes work.

-7. If everything works well and the tests pass, run `go fmt` on your code before submitting a pull request.
+7. If everything works well and the tests pass, run `go fmt` on your code before submitting a pull-request.